SpeedCodeNpo/ng-exercises/README.md

   - You will see that when the pipe is set to "pure" the filter will ignore the added students.
   - Then when you set the pipe decorator's "pure" property to 'false' the filter will react to added students.
 -
-- The data for the table is accesable via a prebuilt data service included in this template.
+- The data for the table is accesable via a prebuilt data service included in the starter version on branch card-20230616-1454-q.
+- The service is at : /app/core/doginfo.service.ts

 ### User experience :